ugrewer/APSIM_RotationTraining/docs/basic crop rotations.rst

    Rugplot showing the progression of field occupancy over time.

-Besides this first overview of field occupancy, the Rugplot displays on the right-hand side for each state:
+Besides this first overview of field occupancy, the Rugplot displays on the right-hand side for each date:

 - The transition rule that is checked for (e.g., can sorghum be sown)
 - The results value of the transition rule (e.g., -1)